CartoDB/carto-vl-training/training-v2/01-getting-started.md

 </style>
 ```

-## Setup a Basemap with carto.basemaps
+## Set Up a Basemap with carto.basemaps

 Add this script element under your container `div`: